 Mountaineering Basics: How to Get Into Mountaineering

-So I’m really happy that this article is finally coming alive on She Dreams of Alpine.
-I haven’t paid enough attention to mountaineering on here, and I think it deserves a special seat on my outdoor adventure website.
-Today, I’m happy to introduce my friend, Meg, another badass female mountaineer, who wrote this guest post on beginner mountaineering.
-She will take us through some of the essential mountaineering basics and 15 tips on how to begin mountaineering, and it’s a good one my friends!
+So I’m excited to showcase mountaineering and introduce you to the basics here on She Dreams of Alpine, and I’m happy to introduce my friend, Meg, another badass female mountaineer, who wrote this guest post on beginner mountaineering.
+She will take us through some of the essential mountaineering basics and 15 tips on how to begin mountaineering, and it’s a good one, my friends!
 If you’ve ever thought to yourself, “I want to be a mountaineer,” then this one is for you.

-So without further ado, Meg’s Guest Post about How to Start Mountaineering!
+So without further ado, here is all of Meg’s amazing advice about how to start mountaineering!

 To learn more about Meg, check out her full bio at the bottom!